SHU Breaks Ground on New Academic Building

 The three-level building will also house a new Center of Excellence for Pedagogy – a super interactive classroom for training professors on the most up-to-date tools and processes.

-Other features of the building include a two-story atrium; a 225-seat multi-media forum for leadership institutes, lectures and screenings; satellite-equipped classrooms for interaction with other University campuses; film screening and editing rooms; classrooms for use by the entire University; faculty offices; conference rooms and lounges for meetings between faculty and students; a café; and elegant landscaping infused with walking paths and benches for informal meetings.
+Other features of the building include a two-story atrium; multi-media forum for leadership institutes, lectures and screenings; satellite-equipped classrooms for interaction with other University campuses; film screening and editing rooms; classrooms for use by the entire University; faculty offices; conference rooms and lounges for meetings between faculty and students; a café; and elegant landscaping infused with walking paths and benches for informal meetings.

 “It will be a vibrant working space where students will collaborate with faculty and each other in the production of TV, radio and print,” Petillo added.
 He said the new building is the cornerstone of a $30 million, five-year campaign that the University has launched.
 “We hope people will get excited about this opportunity to help provide a top-level education for our students where they can learn using the same kind of equipment and in the same kind of settings that they will experience when they start their careers after graduation.
 This building will bring continued vitality to campus by giving the College of Business and the Communications & Media Studies program the needed space and equipment for continued growth, while also providing critically needed academic learning space for all students.”